PisterLab/micromissiles-unity/docs/index.md

 1. Download the tarball file for Darwin: `micromissiles-<version>-darwin.tar.gz`.
 2. Untar the tarball.
 The tarball should contain a single directory called `micromissiles-<version>-darwin`.
 3. In the `micromissiles-<version>-darwin` directory, run the app file.
+4. If you get a warning that Apple cannot check the application for malicious software:
+   * Open `System Preferences`.
+   * Navigate to `Privacy & Security`.
+   * Click on `Open Anyway` to bypass Apple's developer check.

+## Linux

+1. Download the tarball for Linux.
+2. Untar the tarball and run the executable.

 ## Basics

-- Use the mouse and arrow keys (or WASD) to pan and rotate the camera.
+- Use the mouse and arrow keys (or `WASD`) to pan and rotate the camera.
 - Use `L` to load a new simulation configuration.
 - Use `R` to restart the simulation.
 - Use `SPACEBAR` to pause/resume the simulation.